 The House Longhorn Beetle is typically found in the south of the UK with significant infestations located in Surrey, parts of London, Berkshire and Hampshire.
 This pest prefers softwood timber.

 The Powder Post Beetle is commonly seen in the UK and prefers hardwood timber such as Oak, Mahogany, Ash, Chestnut and Chestnut.
-They were given the name as they reduce timber into a powdery sawdust.
+They were given the name as they reduce timber into powdery sawdust.

 Images of all woodworm variants can be found easily and quickly on Google Images.